Next iOS beta version will require apps to request permission to track users | Pocketnow

 Apple has announced the App Tracking Transparency privacy measure.
 It will be required starting with the next beta versions of iOS 14, iPadOS 14, and tvOS 14.
 As per Apple, the software update will be publicly released in the early spring.
 To recall, the feature was said to go live a few months back, in September.
 However, Apple delayed the requirement to give developers more time to prepare.

-Apple’s App Tracking Transparency feature will require all iPhone, iPad, and Apple TV app developers to receive a user’s permission to track their activity across other apps and websites.
+Apple’s App Tracking Transparency feature will required all iPhone, iPad, and Apple TV app developers to receive a user’s permission to track their activity across other apps and websites.
 It will also require the developers to ask users’ approval to access their device’s random advertising identifier, known as the Identifier for Advertisers (IDFA), for targeted advertising purposes.

 On each app’s product page, users will be able to learn about some of the data types an app may collect, and whether the information is used to track them or is linked to their identity or device.